 The Stone Center for Latin American Studies offers Tulane undergraduate and graduate students, and their colleagues from other universities, the exciting opportunity to spend part of summer vacation exploring the beauty and richness of Latin America.
-Currently our programs invite students to Brazil, Argentina, Costa Rica, Cuba, and Guatemala, and offer 6-10 Tulane credit hours.
+Currently our 2015 programs invite students to Brazil, Argentina, Costa Rica, Cuba, and Guatemala, and offer 6-10 Tulane credit hours.
 All of the Stone Center’s summer programs are designed to bring the participants closer to the region’s politics, society, history, and culture through intensive class work and stimulating explorations outside of the classroom.

 Non-Tulane students are welcome to apply to our programs.
 Some programs do not require a language prerequisite.
 Grades and credits are transferable according to each school’s policies.
-See our scholarship resources below.

 TULANE SCHOLARSHIP INFORMATION FOR SUMMER STUDY ABROAD:

-TULASO Scholarship Program: Available to Tulane undergraduates applying for a Stone Center Summer Abroad program
+TULASO Scholarship Program: Available to Tulane undergraduates applying for a Stone Center Summer Abroad program —2014 Information (2015 forthcoming)

 The TULASO Scholarship, initiated in 2005, was designed to provide undergraduate students with the opportunity to travel to Latin America and the Caribbean on Stone Center summer programs.
 The scholarship is sponsored by the Tulane Undergraduate Latin American Studies Organization (TULASO) and the Stone Center for Latin American Studies.
 This is a unique program in which Latin American Studies students, members of TULASO, administer the competition, evaluate the applications and decide on award recipients.
 All full-time, continuing Tulane undergraduate students applying for a Stone Center Summer Program are eligible for the TULASO Scholarship.

-Application deadline: March 31, 2014
+Application deadline: March 2015 (date TBA)

-Application deadline: February 21, 2014
+Application deadline: February 20, 2015